Zane-/Zane-.github.io/docs/getting_started/index.md

 Before you start learning how to code, let's set up our development environment.

+## Installing a patched font

+For some symbols to show up properly in our command line, we need to install a patched nerd-font.
+I personally use the Hack Nerd font.
+You can download it [here](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/Hack/Regular/complete/Hack%20Regular%20Nerd%20Font%20Complete%20Mono.ttf).

 ## Windows

 If you're on Windows, I recommend installing a Ubuntu subsystem.
 Since Windows 10, Microsoft has added a Windows Subsystem for Linux (WSL) feature enabling you to install an isolated Linux subsystem on your Windows machine.
 Linux is a fast and versatile operating system preferred by most developers.